m-b-davis/ethereum-workflow-truffle-webpack/README.md

 Note: Make sure you are running at least `geth 1.4.17-stable-3885907c`, or in some way be running at least `solc ^0.4.0 `

+### Prerequisites
+ - Node.js
+ - Geth
+ - Truffle: `npm install -g truffle`
+ - Testrpc: `npm install -g ethereumjs-testrpc`

 ### Running

 The Web3 RPC location will be picked up from the `truffle.js` file.

-0. Clone this repo
+- Clone this repo
-0. `npm install`
+- `npm install` in the root directory
-0. Make sure `testrpc` is running on its default port.
+- Make sure `testrpc` is running on its default port.
 Then:
   - `npm run start` - Starts the development server
   - Load up http://localhost:3000

+### How to use
+- Use the form in the center of the page to add steps to the workflow
+- Click the '+ Stakeholder' button to add the account as a stakeholder for this step in the workflow
+- Click approve to approve the current workflow step
+- Once enough approvals have been made for the current workflow step, the contract will move to it's next state
+- To reset the contract, restart testrpc

+### Screenshot